jvail/crop.js/README.md

 - Simplify MONICA's input parameters, configuration and API.
 - Add simple calibration routine (phenology).

+## License & Copywrite
+The library in total is released under GPL (see license file).
+The grassland model files are released under MIT license.

+Copyright (C) 2015, Leibniz Centre for Agricultural Landscape Research (ZALF)

 ## Acknowledgements

 We gratefully acknowledge funding from the European Community´s 7th Framework Programme (FP7/2007-2013) under the grant